woodenworks/project-kraken/monsters/aberrations/Gibbering Abomination.md

 - **Languages**             Understands Deep Speech but cannot speak
 - **Challenge**             5 (1,800 XP)	::	**Proficiency Bonus**  +3
 ___
-***Aberrant Ground.*** When initiative is rolled, surfaces in a 30-foot radius around the Abomination becomes doughlike difficult terrain; this effect spreads in a radius on the floor and ceiling, and climbs walls.
-Each creature that starts its turn in that area must succeed on a DC 10 Strength saving throw or have its speed reduced to 0 until the start of its next turn.
+***Aberrant Ground.*** When initiative is rolled, all surfaces within the room (up to a 100-foot radius around the Abomination) become doughlike difficult terrain; this includes the floor, ceiling, and walls, but does not spread outside of the room where the Abomination is anchored.
+Each creature that starts its turn in this area must succeed on a DC 10 Strength saving throw or have its speed reduced to 0 until the start of its next turn.

 ***Immutable Form.*** The Gibbering Abomination is immune to any spell or effect that would alter its form.

-***Stationary.*** The Gibbering Mouther cannot be moved and automatically fails Dexterity saving throws.
+***Anchored.*** The Gibbering Abomination is anchored to the floor and ceiling.
+It cannot be moved and automatically fails Dexterity saving throws.
+If the ceiling above it is destroyed, such as with a _disintegrate_ spell or when damaged by a creature with the Siege Monster trait, the Abomination collapses and loses its Aberrant Ground trait and Flab reaction.

 ### Actions
 {{***Lorem.*** *Melee Weapon Attack:* +4 to hit, reach 5ft., one target. *Hit* 5 (1d6 + 2) }}